asia-pacific-energy-research-centre/aperc-emissions/README.md

 Examples of improvements that may be useful if you raise them:

--output of emissions factors fuel types in the Xth edition outlook (eg. one fuel type for gasoline and kerosene jet fuel, a 0 for hydrogen emissions etc)
+- output of emissions factors fuel types in the Xth edition outlook (eg. one fuel type for gasoline and kerosene jet fuel, a 0 for hydrogen emissions etc)
--estimation of hydrogen emission factors
+- estimation of hydrogen emission factors
--ability to calculate emissions given an input energy dataset -graphs
+- ability to calculate emissions given an input energy dataset
+- graphs